vrepetskyi/put-ai-rob-1/README.md

 # PUT / AI Robotics 1 laboratories

+## Motivation

+The purpose of this framework is to optimize the work done around Docker in the context of Robotics classes:

+- **_reduce redundancy_** - both in routine tasks and memory and network usage
+- **_introduce conventions_**

-This framework will gently introduce you to Docker in the context of Robotics classes.
-You're highly encouraged to **_explore all the scripts_** in this repository as **_they are annotated_**.
-Moreover, this will allow you to add Docker to your toolset.
-The suggested workflow will be presented next 👇
+Moreover, this framework will gently familiarize you with Docker<br />
+You're highly encouraged to _explore all the scripts_ in this repository as _they are annotated_<br />
+This will allow you to _add Docker to your toolset_

+The suggested workflow is presented next 👇

-## Usage example
+## A comprehensive example

+Assume you run all the terminals during a single session

 Terminal 1: